+Each energy source is placed at the appropriate orientation and elevation for maximum efficiency.
 Ascending plateaus divide the campus into academics, farms, low-cost student and faculty housing, public markets and clinics.
 This stimulating, self-sufficient, sustainable environment will provide training in renewable energy for students who can then apply their knowledge in the years to come.

 The American Institute of Architects (AIA) and its Committee on the Environment

 Wednesday, 28th September 2016